The frame for preparation of the data templates is built on two related concepts: international reserves and foreign currency liquidity.

 Foreign currency liquidity is broader than international reserves.
 The concept of foreign currency liquidity refers to (1) to the foreign currency resources at the disposal of the authorities (monetary authority and central government) that readily can be mobilized to meet demand for foreign exchange; (2) short-term foreign currency liabilities and off-balance-sheet activities of the authorities through predetermined and contingent (potential) net-outflows of foreign currency on this basis.

-At the end of December 2019, foreign reserves amounted to Euro 3,262.6 million, which is an increase of Euro 21.1 million compared to the previous month.
-Analyzed by the financial instruments, the largest part of the foreign reserves are placed in Securities (77.2%), followed by Currency and Deposits (13.4%) and Monetary Gold (9.3%).
+At the end of April 2020, foreign reserves amounted to Euro 3,159.6 million, which is an increase of Euro 142.3 million compared to the previous month.
+The largest part of the foreign reserves are placed in Securities (74.5%), followed by Currency and Deposits (14.4%) and Monetary Gold (11.1%).